run-llama/llama-hub/llama_hub/llama_packs/trulens_eval_packs/README.md

 The best way to support TruLens is to give us a ⭐ on [GitHub](https://www.github.com/truera/trulens) and join our [slack community](https://communityinviter.com/apps/aiqualityforum/josh)!

+TruLens provides three Llamma Packs for LLM app observability:

+- The first is the **RAG Triad Pack** (context relevance, groundedness, answer relevance).

+- Second, is the **Harmless Pack** including moderation and safety evaluations like criminality, violence and more.

+- Last is the **Helpful Pack**, including evaluations like conciseness and language match.

-This LlamaPack establishes RAG-Triad Evaluations and logging for your LlamaIndex app with [TruLens](https://www.trulens.org/), an open-source LLM observability library from [TruEra](https://www.truera.com/).
+No matter which TruLens LlamaPack you choose, all three provide evaluation and tracking for your LlamaIndex app with [TruLens](https://github.com/truera/trulens), an open-source LLM observability library from [TruEra](https://www.truera.com/).

 ## Install and Import Dependencies